bribar/VirtualStake/README.md

 	This plugin makes it easy to create photo galleries within pages or posts.

 4. Github Updater - automatically activated

+	Receive notices for Virtual Stake theme updates.
+This plugin should always remain activated.

 5. MailChimp Forms by MailMunch - not activated

 	Signup with Mailchimp is required.
-This plugin simple creates sign up forms such as newsletters to capture emails on Mailchimp lists and campaigns.
+If you wish to capture emails for campaigns or newsletters this is a great plugin to use.

 6. Share Buttons by AddThis - automatically activated